 Unbalanced Air Flow

 Poorly installed ductwork leads to imbalanced air, which leads to hot and cold spots, which leads to higher bills – and well, you get it.
-(Check out our Air Balance blog post) HVAC best practice calls for an air balance after installation to determine whether the air is flowing where it’s designed to.
+HVAC best practice calls for an air balance after installation to determine whether the air is flowing where it’s designed to.
 If it’s not, dampers can be installed on the duct trunk to adjust air flow.
 Unfortunately, this is rarely done.

 Air duct design and installation errors can wreak havoc on your home comfort.